 Aircall’s key features include:

-- Power dialer and voicemail drop: Get automatic dialing and instant voicemail messages.
+- Power dialer and voicemail drop: Automate dialing and instantly send pre-recorded voicemails.

-- Advanced analytics and call monitoring: Use in-depth call metrics and live monitoring to enhance performance and coaching.
+- Advanced analytics and call monitoring: In-depth call metrics and live monitoring to enhance performance.

-- Conversation intelligence with Aircall AI: Analyze call transcripts, generate summaries, identify trends, and uncover customer sentiment.
+- Conversation intelligence with Aircall AI: Analyze call transcripts, generate summaries, and identify customer sentiment.

 Pros: Strong focus on call center workflows, excellent CRM integration, insightful analytics.

-Cons: Minimum user requirement, pricing can be higher for smaller teams, and less focused on general unified communications.
+Cons: Minimum user requirement, can be pricey for smaller teams.

 Who is Aircall best for?